If you love design and decorating, this job could be perfect for you.

 You may also recommend or hire people to carry out the work on site, and supervise their progress.

-on how some interior designers built their careers in the residential
+The Creative Choices website (Industry Insight section) has information on how some interior designers built their careers in the residential and commercial sectors.

 Opportunities

-work for themselves or on a contract with a design agency.
+You could be employed by retail outlets, interior design consultancies or architectural practices.
+However, many interior designers are freelance, and either work for themselves or on a contract with a design agency.

-use your experience in interior design to move into other related work,
+You could use your experience in interior design to move into other related work, such as theatre set design, visual merchandising or exhibition design.

 Key facts: